 Instructions

-- Take the butter out of the fridge in time to soften nicely.
-If you forget or the butter is still stiff, let it soften briefly in the microwave (30 seconds should be enough).
-Beat the softened butter with the caramelized condensed milk until smooth.
-Use an electric hand mixer at a lower speed.
-Leave aside on the kitchen counter.
+- Make the cream: Take 2 1/4 stick unsalted butter out of the fridge in advance to allow it to soften.
+If you forget or the butter is still stiff, let it soften briefly in the microwave (about 30 seconds should be enough).
+Cream the softened butter with the caramelized condensed milk until smooth, using an electric hand mixer on a low speed.
+Leave the mixture aside on the kitchen counter.

-- Make cake batter in a double boiler: Put about 1 inch of water in a pot and bring them to a boil.
-Place a smaller pot on top of the pot so that the bottom does not touch the boiling water.
-Once the smaller pot is warmed up, turn down the heat.
-Put the butter, honey, eggs, and sugar in the smaller pot.
-With an electric mixer on low speed or a hand whisk, beat until the butter melts, and everything combines into a smooth honey mixture.
-This takes anything between 5 and 10 minutes.
+- Make the cake batter in a double boiler: Fill a pot with about 1 inch of water and bring it to a boil.
+Place a smaller pot on top so that its bottom does not touch the boiling water.
+Once the smaller pot is warmed up, reduce the heat.
+Add the 2 1/4 stick unsalted butter, 3 Tablespoons honey, 3 eggs, and 1 cup granulated sugar to the smaller pot.
+Using an electric mixer on low speed or a hand whisk, beat the mixture until the butter melts and everything combines into a smooth honey mixture.
+This should take between 5 and 10 minutes.

-- Stir the flour and baking soda in a bowl and add the warm honey mixture.
+- Stir 3 cups all-purpose flour and 1 teaspoon baking soda in a bowl and add the warm honey mixture.
 Mix by hand or briefly with an electric mixer until you have a semi-liquid batter.

-- Grease the baking sheet with a little fat and stick parchment paper on the greased surface.
-Place a 9 inches (22 cm) diameter plate on the paper and trace around it with a pencil.
+- Grease a baking sheet with a little fat and stick parchment paper onto the greased surface.
+Place a 9-inch (22 cm) diameter plate on the parchment paper and trace around it with a pencil.

-- Using a pastry scraper, spread the batter in a thin layer in the area of the marked circle.
-Spread the batter slightly beyond the marked line.
-You will later cut the cake layer according to the plate, crumble the edges and use them to decorate the cake.
+- Using a pastry scraper, spread the batter in a thin layer within the marked circle, extending slightly beyond the line.
+Later, you will cut the cake layer according to the plate, crumble the edges, and use them to decorate the cake.

-- Continue in this way five times, so you get five cake layers.
+- Continue this process five times to create five cake layers.

-- Bake each cake layer for 6 minutes in a preheated oven at 340°F (170°C).
-Allow to cool briefly and then carefully remove from the paper so that the pancake does not tear.
-Do not stack the pancakes, they would stick together!
+- Bake each cake layer for 6 minutes in a preheated oven at 340 °F. Allow the cake layers to cool briefly, then carefully remove them from the parchment paper to avoid tearing.
+Do not stack the layers, as they would stick together.

-- Trim each of the cooled cake layers to the shape of the plate to get equal pieces.
-Crumble the cut edges and mix with the walnuts you have ground in the grinder.
+- Trim each of the cooled cake layers to match the shape of the plate, ensuring they are all equal in size.
+Crumble the cut edges and mix them with 1/2 cup ground walnuts.

-- Spread each sweet honey layer with caramel frosting and sit the next one on top.
-Continue until you have used all the layers.
-Finally, spread the sides and top with the rest of the cream and sprinkle the top of the cake, including the sides, with nut crumbs.
+- Spread each honey layer with caramel frosting and place the next layer on top.
+Continue until all layers are used.
+Finally, spread the remaining cream over the top and sides of the cake, and sprinkle with the nut crumbs, covering the top and sides evenly.

 Notes

-- The cake is about 3 inches (7 cm) high; I would say just right.
-It's not a flat cake!
+- The cake should be about 3 inches (7 cm) high, which I think is just right.
+It is not a flat cake!

-- If you have a lot of nut crumbs, feel free to sprinkle them over the layers as well lightly.
-This means spreading the cake with the frosting and sprinkling the crumbs on top.
-Each layer can take one or two tablespoons of crumbs.
+- If you have plenty of nut crumbs, feel free to sprinkle them over the individual layers as well.
+Spread the cream on each layer, then lightly sprinkle one or two tablespoons of crumbs on top.
+Repeat this process for each layer.

 Mary